A-Dying-Pig/YiranLei.github.io/phd_application_advice.md

 # Application Materials
 The purpose of the application materials is to convince committee/professor of your research passion and ability.
 The materials should be related to the research experience as much as possible.
 ## Select Schools
 Remember application deadline of different programs.
 Typically, applicants should submit applications in December for next year's admission.
 Note the required materials could vary among programs and schools.
-In CS area, applicants can learn about the publication-based school ranking at [CSRankings](https://csrankings.org/), [CS Open Rankings](https://drafty.cs.brown.edu/csopenrankings/).
+In CS area, applicants can learn about the publication-based school ranking at [CSRankings](https://csrankings.org/) and [CS Open Rankings](https://drafty.cs.brown.edu/csopenrankings/) (Also [CS Stipend Rankings](https://csstipendrankings.org/)).

 ## Test Score
 In most cases, international applicants can use TOEFL iBT to prove English proficiency.
 Check out minimal-score requirements.
 Many programs no longer need GRE.
 Again, this depends on programs and schools.